 It’s time to plan your contextual email campaigns and then start implementing them.

-The recipe: steps towards creating great CX with the help of contextual email automation
+The recipe: steps towards creating great CX with the help of contextual email marketing

 In short, it goes like this:

 - Choose the stage of the user journey you want to focus on